 - Cake Parfait Cups

 This is a very clever idea that will help you put multiple leftover ingredients to use in your home kitchen or bakery business.
 Create individual parfaits (or trifles if you want to be a little fancier) using cake crumbs, pudding, yogurt, ice cream, fruit, chocolate chips or anything else you have lying around.
 Use clear cups to layer the cake crumbles and your other add-ins for a dessert that’s resourceful, beautiful and delectable.

 - Cake Decorating

 What better way to use leftover cake than by adding it to more cake?
-Get a unique look by frosting your cake (or cupcakes) as usual with butter cream or ganache, and then covering the whole thing in a thin layer of cake crumbs.
+Get a unique look by frosting your cake (or cupcakes) as usual with buttercream or ganache, and then covering the whole thing with a thin layer of cake crumbs.
 Or use crumbs in different colors to create designs or words on the top of the cake.

 Image Source: https://commons.wikimedia.org

 - Cake Pops

 This personal serving dessert concept has become quite ubiquitous of late, but it doesn’t make them any less yummy or popular.
 They may be slightly more involved to make than you’d think, but worth the effort.
 Break down any cake scraps you have in a food processor, mix the cake crumbs with frosting and form into balls.
 Place the balls onto a baking sheet lined with parchment paper and let them sit in the freezer for about 30 minutes.